TanmayJain97/Employee-Payroll-App-Web-Dev/README.md

 # Employee-Payroll-App-Web-Dev

-Modified to UC 3 - Ability to view Employee Payroll details in a Tabular Format
+Modified to UC 4 - Ability to view Employee Payroll details in a Tabular Format from JS File using Template Literals.